viamrobotics/docs/docs/services/motion.md

 ### GetPose

 The `GetPose` method is an endpoint through which a user can query the location of a robot's component within its frame system.
 The return type of this function is a `PoseInFrame` describing the pose of the specified component with respect to the specified destination frame.
 The `supplemental_transforms` argument can be used to augment the robot's existing frame system with supplemental frames.

 #### Parameters

-**`component_name`**: This is the name of the piece of the robot to whose pose will be returned.
+**`component_name`**: This is the name of the piece of the robot whose pose will be returned.
 The specified component must have an associated frame within the robot's frame system, or this frame must be added through the `supplemental_transforms` argument.

-**`destination_frame`**: The name of the frame in which to report the component's pose with respect to.
+**`destination_frame`**: The name of the frame with respect to which the component's pose will be reported.
 This frame must either exist in the robot's frame system, or this frame must be added through the `supplemental_transforms` argument.

 **`supplemental_transforms`**: This argument accepts an array of `Transform` structures.
 A `Transform` represents an additional frame which is added to the robot's frame system.
-It consists of the following fields
+It consists of the following fields:

   - `reference_frame`: This field specifies the name of the frame which will be added to the frame system
   - `pose_in_observer_frame`: This field provides the relationship between the frame being added and another frame